David Peterson of the Mets hands the ball to manager...

 David Peterson of the Mets hands the ball to manager Carlos Mendoza as he is removed from a game against the Philadelphia Phillies in the fourth inning at Citi Field on Friday.
 Credit: Jim McIsaac

-When a weird fourth inning devolved into an ugly Mets loss Friday night, 12-2, to the Phillies, David Stearns’ words from hours prior proved prescient.
+When a weird fourth inning devolved into the Mets’ ugly 12-2 loss to the Phillies on Friday night, David Stearns’ words from hours earlier proved prescient.

-Taking the night off from being unstoppable, the Mets did pretty much nothing well.
-Jose Iglesias went 2-for-4 with a home run and a double; the rest of the lineup finished 2-for-26.
+Taking the night off from being unstoppable, the Mets did little well.
+Jose Iglesias went 2-for-4 with a home run and a double; the rest of the lineup was 2-for-26.
 J.D.
 Martinez is 0-for-his-last-31.
 Pete Alonso dropped a routine pop-up, Luis Torrens gave up five steals and Starling Marte made a misplay in rightfield.

 The second half of the unexpected move was Mendoza’s choice of reliever: Adam Ottavino.
-On a night when everybody appeared available, he turned to the veteran who in recent months has fallen to the bottom of the depth chart.
-Ottavino had given up just one run over the past four weeks, but that came in just six games and in low-leverage situations.
+On a night when every reliever appeared available, he turned to the righthander, who in recent months has fallen to the bottom of the depth chart.
+Ottavino had given up only one run in the past four weeks, but that came in just six games and in low-leverage situations.

 Ottavino recorded an out only when Nick Castellanos struck out on a pitch clock violation.

-His biggest moment came when the game could’ve become close: fifth inning, two outs, bases loaded.
+Lefthander Cristopher Sanchez grinded through five innings (two runs) and escaped a jam at a moment when the game could’ve become close: fifth inning, two outs, bases loaded.
 Alonso went down on three pitches, including a strike-three sinker that nipped the inner edge of the zone.

 Eight games to go until the playoffs.